oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/400-MobileLab.md

 ## 400: Create MBE (Mobile Back End) for mobile applications ##

 ### Introduction ###
 This tutorial demonstrates how to create a MBE (Mobile Back End) to support the mobile applications.
-Mobile backends are server-side groupings of APIs (Platfomr & Custom APIs) and other resources that you create to support a specific set of applications.
+Mobile backends are server-side groupings of APIs (Platform & Custom APIs) and other resources that you create to support a specific set of applications.

 ![](../common/images/mobile/mcsgs_dt_015_mobile_bkend.png)